253-357-5395

 Disclaimer

-DISCLAIMER: (C) Bruce Clement Legal Guide is provided for general educational purposes only.
+DISCLAIMER: (C) Legal Guide is provided for general educational purposes only.
 By using or participating in this site you agree and understand that there is no attorney client relationship between you and the attorney author.
 The law changes frequently, and varies from jurisdiction to jurisdiction.
 The information provided in this Legal Guide is general in nature and may not apply to the factual circumstances in your situation.
 The applicable law may be different in the State or States where the relevant facts occurred.
 For a definitive solution to your situation you should seek legal advice from an attorney who (1) is licensed to practice in the state which has jurisdiction; (2) has experience in the area of law you are asking about, and (3) has been retained as your attorney for representation or consultation.

 Archives